anima-wg/brski-cloud/anima-brski-cloud.md

 ### Cloud Registrar Redirects to Owner Registrar

-Once the cloud registrar has determined pledge ownership, the cloud registrar may redirect the pledge to the owner registrar in order to complete bootstrap.
+Once the cloud registrar has determined pledge ownership, the cloud registrar MAY redirect the pledge to the owner registrar in order to complete bootstrap.
 Ownership registration will require the owner to register their local domain.
 The mechanism by which pledge owners register their domain with the cloud registrar is out-of-scope of this document.